DavidAnson/vscode-markdownlint/README.md

 > **Note**: `.markdownlint.json` is used only if a project has been opened.
 When no folder is open or a file is not part of the current project, normal user and workspace settings apply (see below).

-A custom configuration is often defined by a `.markdownlint.json` in the root of the project:
+A custom configuration is often defined by a `.markdownlint.json` file in the root of the project:

 ```json
 {